Nina Hossain: Other work

-In 2004, Hossain appeared in the film Trauma, which starred Colin Firth.
+In 2004, Hossain appeared as a reporter in the film Trauma, which starred Colin Firth.

+She has also appeared in roles in television including playing a newsreader in the 2011 TV shows "Hidden" and "Case Sensitive" and in 2022 she played a newsreader in "McDonald & Dodds".

 Hossain reads a fake news story at the end of the Duran Duran song "The Man Who Stole a Leopard" and performs the voice of the satellite navigation on "Blame the Machines", both from the band's 2010 album All You Need Is Now.

 She is also the charity ambassador for Whizz Kidz, doing the 2017 Virgin London Marathon to raise funds for them.

 Awards and nominations

 In January 2015, she was nominated for the Services to Media award at the British Muslim Awards.

 Personal life

 Hossain now lives between London and the Midlands.
 She is divorced from her former husband of four years, Sky News studio director Craig O'Hara.
 Hossain has been in a relationship with her current partner, former editor of ITV's London Tonight regional news programme, Stuart Thomas, since the spring of 2005 and together they have three children.

 In 2005, Hossain drew attention from the media when she was mugged on London's South Bank, and for going to work the same day, saying that she did not consider it "a big deal".

 In January 2007, it was revealed that sex offender David Decoteau from London, 45, had an unhealthy interest in Hossain and that he had also sent letters to BBC newsreader Emily Maitlis.